Miro Barešić: Return to Croatia and death

 When the Croatian War of Independence broke out in 1991, Barešić returned to Croatia and led a unit subordinated to the Ministry of Defence in Zadar against the Yugoslav People's Army (JNA) and the SAO Krajina.

 He was killed in area of the village of Miranje Donje near Benkovac on 31 July 1991.
 His body was discovered by a civilian on 5 August and turned over to the Croatian police by the JNA two days later.
 Barešić was buried in Miroševac cemetery in Zagreb under a pseudonym, and then reburied with full state honors in Mirogoj cemetery under his real name, and posthumously promoted to the rank of major.
+Then Croatian President Franjo Tudjman posthumously decorated him as a "knight".

 The circumstances of Barešić's death are controversial.
-It was the subject of a criminal inquest of 2002, launched after Nikola Majstorović, author of a film dealing Barešić's death, filed a complaint with the Croatian State Attorney, and it concluded that Barešić was killed in an ambush prepared by the SAO Krajina special police.
+It was the subject of a criminal inquest of 2002, launched after Nikola Majstrović, author of a film dealing Barešić's death, filed a complaint with the Croatian State Attorney, and it concluded that Barešić was killed in an ambush prepared by the SAO Krajina special police.
 Two private investigators, on the other hand, claimed Barešić was killed by one of men in his own unit, allegedly to cover up the identities of former Yugoslav secret police agents who had returned to Croatia since 1990 under the guise of political dissidents before Barešić identified them.
 A new formal inquest of the matter was launched by the State Attorney's Office in 2012, but did not produce additional findings.

 Legacy

 On 31 July 2016, a statue of Barešić was erected in the village of Drage near Pakoštane.
 Government ministers Zlatko Hasanbegović and Tomo Medved, several members of the Parliament from HDZ, HSP AS and MOST, general Ante Gotovina, bishop Mile Bogović and many other political leaders were present at the unveiling of the monument.
+His statue was blessed by the Archbishop of Zadar.
 This event provoked a sharp reaction from the Governments of Serbia and Montenegro.
 Serbian Minister of Internal Affairs said that the monument to Barešić "reminds of the rising of fascism and Ustašism in Croatia."
-Swedish press reacted strongly, with reporters, historians and witnesses to the 1971 murder, whom expressed surprise or shock on hearing about the statue.
+Swedish press reacted strongly, with reporters, historians and witnesses to the 1971 murder, who expressed surprise or shock on hearing about the statue.
 On 7 August 2016, the monument was vandalized with red paint.
 The perpetrator was not apprehended.